-In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), which requires lessees to recognize most leases on the balance sheet.
+In February 2016, the FASB issued ASU No. 2016-02, "Leases (Topic 842)", which requires lessees to recognize most leases on the balance sheet.
 This ASU requires lessees to recognize a right-of-use asset and lease liability for all leases with terms of more than 12 months.
 Lessees are permitted to make an accounting policy election to not recognize the asset and liability for leases with a term of twelve months or less.
 The ASU does not significantly change the lessees' recognition, measurement and presentation of expenses and cash flows from the previous accounting standard.
 Lessors' accounting under the ASC is largely unchanged from the previous accounting standard.
 In addition, the ASU expands the disclosure requirements of lease arrangements.
 Lessees and lessors will use a modified retrospective transition approach, which includes a number of practical expedients.
 The provisions of this guidance are effective for annual periods beginning after December 15, 2018, and interim periods within those years, with early adoption permitted.
-The Group is in the process of evaluating the impact of adoption of this guidance on the Group's consolidated financial statements.
+The Group is in the process of evaluating the impact of adoption of this guidance on the Group's consolidated financial statements, but expects that it will have an impact on the Group's assets and liabilities.